 There are several disconnects to grapple with here – and that’s before we even add another layer of complexity by trying to measure the effects of #MeToo on women of color and diverse sexualities and gender identities.

 What we do know is that something has to give.
 Saying #MeToo has created a culture of fear is placing the blame yet again on the victims.
 It’s time for companies to step up and recognize that traditional methods are no longer useful or profitable and that nothing can change without people experiencing a little discomfort.
-Legalistic gender diversity and sexual harassment training doesn’t do much good – instead, we need to build workplaces that reject harassment, not just define it during a one-day seminar.
+Legalistic gender diversity and sexual harassment training don’t do much good – instead, we need to build workplaces that reject harassment, not just define it during a one-day seminar.
 And that’s hard work.

 Visit our workplace diversity hub for further reading relating to current challenges faced by women and people of color, wage gaps, successful inclusion strategies, diversity in corporate and government leadership, effective talent acquisition and diversity programs, and how artificial intelligence affects diversity outcomes.